 The Election Committee will direct the adjunct faculty to conduct elections for seven

-(7) Senators for the following academic year.
+(7) Senators for the upcoming academic year.

-Nominations may be forwarded by any adjunct faculty member, following an information sheet sent by the Election Committee to each adjunct faculty member at the beginning of the Fall semester.
+Nominations may be forwarded by any adjunct faculty member following an informational email sent by the Election Committee to each adjunct faculty member in August.

-Prior to the second meeting of the Academic Senate, the Chair of the Election Committee will provide all names of the nominated adjunct faculty members on one ballot to the adjunct faculty.
+No later than the Friday following the first meeting of the Academic Senate, the Chair of the Election Committee will provide all names of the nominated adjunct faculty members on one ballot to the adjunct faculty.

-These ballots will be returned within one full week to the Election Committee.
+Votes will be tallied a week after the opening of the election.

 The seven (7) adjunct faculty members receiving the highest number of votes shall be Senators for that academic year.